kevinn-gonzales/course-project/README.md

 We want to create a website to highlight the importance of physical activity as well as providing exercises and workouts individuals can perform regardless of experience.
 Additionally, we want to dedicate a page to provide motivational quotes and also suggest mini challenges that will help promote physical fitness and health.

+- We also want to highlight the benefits of body weight workouts and weightlifiting and why it may be more beneficial to do one over the other
+- We want our website to be very easy to scan through and easy on the eyes.

 ### Target Audience

 - Individuals who want to begin their fitness journey but don't know where to start.